eliroc98/RYouTubeDashboard/README.md

 RYouTubeDashboard displays simple information about the most famous YouTube channels.
 You can get insights highlighting the subscriber/view ratio for each channel and topics characterizing them.
 You will notice that the number of views is always much larger than the number of subribers per channel: this is why many YouTubers always ask their viewers to subscribe to their channel.
-With respect to the topics characterizing each channel, it is evident that music is one of the most viewed topic, probably because people use YouTueb to listen to music.
+With respect to the topics characterizing each channel, it is evident that music is one of the most viewed topic, probably because people use YouTube to listen to music.

 To build this section, it has been necessary to use a few R packages: `shiny`, `DT`, `bslib`, `tidyverse` (each of them is described in [Packages](#Packages) section below).